Genetically modified foods – examining the arguments

 Da Vinci Code

 I’ve just finished reading the Da Vinci Code.
 It’s one of those books that inspires me to get writing again, mainly because I found it so infuriatingly bad I figure I must be able to do a better job.
-I love the genre, and the ideas behind the book fascinate me, but I just found it so badly done.
+I love the genre, and the ideas behind the book fascinate me, but I just found… Continue reading Da Vinci Code

 Of Doctor Zhivago and literacy in a visual society